 In contrast to typical enterprise search solutions, Stardog’s knowledge graph-powered search returns fewer, more relevant results, reducing time spent searching up to 90%.
 A knowledge graph improves search by capturing the meaning of the search terms.
 For this reason, knowledge graph-powered search is often called “semantic search” — search enriched with meaning.
 Essentially, semantic search operates by representing the layers of connections between various data sources.
 By representing these myriad relationships, the search engine is able to operate similarly to how humans think — organizing information through associations and hierarchies.

 “Today, many search engines utilize multiple knowledge graphs in order to go beyond basic keyword-based searching to understand concepts, entities and the relationships between them.”

 Gartner “How to Build Knowledge Graphs That Enable AI-Driven Enterprise Applications,” Afraz Jaffri, 27 May 2020

 If you’re unfamiliar with knowledge graphs, you might be surprised to learn you probably use them everyday.
 Google Search is powered by a knowledge graph that contains 500 billion facts about five billion entities.
 Amazon’s Alexa uses a knowledge graph to help return a single perfect answer.
 Uber Eats’ knowledge graph helps people find the exact food they want as effortlessly as possible.
 The list goes on — Pinterest, LinkedIn, eBay, and more all use knowledge graphs.
 Need a primer on knowledge graphs?
-Be sure to check out our blog here.
+Be sure to check out our page here.